Diary of a Wimpy Kid: Media

+Video games

+On March 14, 2011, Jeff Kinney published a video game adaptation of Diary of the Wimpy Kid, entitled Wimpy Wonderland Island, to his online role-playing video game Poptropica as one of the main "island" levels, in which the player must problem-solve through game quest scenarios, centering on a problem that the player must resolve by going through multiple obstacles, collecting and using items, talking to various characters, and completing goals.
+On July 3, 2012, Kinney published a second game, entitled Wimpy Boardwalk Island.

 Films

+Live-action films

-Jeff Kinney announced that a film based on the first book would be produced by 20th Century Fox.
-The film was released on March 19, 2010, moved up from an April 2 release date.
+A film based on the first book was released on March 19, 2010.
 It was directed by Thor Freudenthal, who also directed Hotel for Dogs.
 The film starred Zachary Gordon as Greg, Robert Capron as Rowley (Greg's best friend), Steve Zahn as Frank (Greg's father), Rachael Harris as Susan (Greg's mother), Devon Bostick as Rodrick (Greg's older brother), Connor and Owen Fielding as Manny (Greg's younger brother), Chloë Grace Moretz as a new character named Angie, and Grayson Russell as Fregley.

-There is a second film in the Diary of a Wimpy Kid film series that was released on March 25, 2011, which was based on the second book Rodrick Rules, with Zachary Gordon returning as Greg Heffley.
-Diary of a Wimpy Kid: Rodrick Rules was also filmed in Vancouver, BC, Canada.
-The film also contains some scenes from The Last Straw.
+The second film in the Diary of a Wimpy Kid film series, Diary of a Wimpy Kid: Rodrick Rules, was released on March 25, 2011, was based on the second book Rodrick Rules, with Zachary Gordon reprising his role as Greg Heffley.
+The film also contains some elements from The Last Straw within its plot.

-The third film combines the third and fourth books The Last Straw and Dog Days, taking stories from both, but mainly from Dog Days, from which it took its title.
+The third film, Diary of a Wimpy Kid: Dog Days, combines the third and fourth books The Last Straw and Dog Days, taking stories from both, but mainly from Dog Days, from which it took its title.
 The decision to blend the two films was made to keep up with the ages of the actors.
 The film was released on August 3, 2012.

 The likelihood of a fourth live-action film was slim.
 Kinney has announced the possibility for an animated film to be based on Diary of a Wimpy Kid: Cabin Fever as the next installment.
 In an interview for the book Hard Luck, Jeff Kinney stated he was working with Fox on a half-hour special of Cabin Fever, which was to be aired in late 2014, but as of 2021 no updates on the special have been announced.
 In September 2016, Jeff Kinney announced officially the production of a fourth film, Diary of a Wimpy Kid: The Long Haul, on his Twitter account.
-The film was released in May 2017 and was based on The Long Haul, Hard Luck, and The Third Wheel.
-On August 6, 2019, Disney announced they would reboot Diary of a Wimpy Kid, Home Alone and Night at the Museum for their streaming service, Disney+.
+The film was released on May 19, 2017 and was based on The Long Haul.